-3.3.2 Central support services

-Disability and Dyslexia Service
+3.3.2 Central support services Disability and Dyslexia Service

 QMUL has a central Disability and Dyslexia Service (DDS) that offers support for all students with disabilities, specific learning difficulties and mental health issues.
-The DDS supports all QMUL students: full-time, part-time, undergraduate, postgraduate, UK and international at all campuses and all sites.
-You can access advice, guidance and support in the following areas:
+The DDS supports all QMUL students.